98Miquelle11/sql/PasjaInformatyki/Part1/README.md

 * If we (for example) used phpMyAdmin on the internet hosting we purchased, we would first have to log in to the system.
 But for the purposes of this course, we are using local host (local server), which is visible only for us.

 ### Course of the exercise

+**Warning:** The exercise is executed using polish letters.
+If you want to use your own alphabet, it is recommended to choose specific collation (during the exercise).

 1. Launch **XAMPP** and start action of **Apache** and **MySQL** modules,
 2. Open your browser and go to `http://localhost/phpmyadmin` (working in the browser is much faster and more comfortable.
 For the purposes of this course, we will be using phpMyAdmin instead of VS Code adapted to SQL environment),
 3. A start screen should look like this (instead of "quiz" structure visible.
 Moreover I am using boo dark 1.2.0 theme):